samelinux/volatileRLMap/README.md

 # volatileRLMap
-Tech demo of a map generation algorithm that require no ram/disk space to generate pseudo-infinite maps
+Tech demo of a map generation algorithm for roguelike games that require no ram/disk space to generate pseudo-infinite maps

 # How to run
 Just